“I’ll come back, Thailand!” I told myself a hundred times.

 Kanchanaburi War Cemetery

 The graves are immaculately kept.
 It is extremely maintained.
-The visit at this place was very sincere and moving.
+The visit to this place was very sincere and moving.
 Admission to the cemetery is free.

 JEATH War Museum